cs2113-f24/cs2113-f24.github.io/j-units/Debugging-extra-credit.md

 ## Submission

-Tar up the three python files with `tar -cvf extra_credit.tar utils_buggy.py course_list_imports_buggy.py BS_2019_courses_buggy.py` and submit these to the submitserver before the deadline in class.
+Tar up everything in the zip folder you downloaded with `tar -cvf extra_credit.tar *.*` and submit this to Ed before the deadline in class.
 You must be physically present in class in order to receive credit for this assignment.
+Do not delete any files from your zip folder before submission, otherwise we cannot award you points.